What constitutes child abuse or neglect?

 What are the reporting obligations under the child abuse and neglect reporting law and policy?

-How can I advise an adult victim of the mandatory reporting obligations to reduce surprise if child abuse or neglect is disclosed?
+How can I advise the adult victim of my mandatory reporting obligations to reduce their surprise if I am required to report child abuse or neglect ?

 If you have any questions regarding the applicability of these requirements to you, please contact the Baltimore County Office of Social Services or UMBC’s President’s Designee for more information.